black-silence/PlanetNomadsSavegameEditor/README.md

 - load the game in Planet Nomads

 Advanced Usage:
+- Map: drag to rotate.
+Can be used to locate player and vehicles on the planet.
+Most of the construct will be crash sites.
 - GPS beacons: creates 3 beacons, one at the north pole and two on the equator.
 They form an equilateral triangle that could be used to check your position on the planet.
 - Machine Tools: In Planet Nomads, use the "Rename Block" feature to give a useful name to your machines.
 This name will show in the machine select instead of the numeric ID.
 - Cheats: you're only cheating yourself if you use this too often.